birdneststream/asciibird/README.md

   * So you never lose your ascii art!
   * Saves layers, brushes data also to same file
 * Can import from clipboard, load from irc.watch/ascii, load from file
-* Can export to mirc ascii to clipboard or file
+* Can export mirc ascii to clipboard, file or HTTP POST
 * 99 Colour support, flip colours
 * Mirror X and Y
 * Grid mode with alt + g